phn0me/phn0me.github.io/_pages/about.md

 It's about me, __Simon__ or ```phn0me``` (which is Simon typed out on T9 with an additional e).

+# About Me

-I'm a IT professional with over 10 years of experience in the industry.
-Throughout my career, I've had the opportunity to work with some incredibly talented people and grow my skill set across a variety of domains.
-From systems administration to IT consulting, I've always been driven by the challenge of solving complex problems and improving systems.
+Hi there!
+I’m an IT professional with over 10 years of experience, having had the pleasure of working alongside many talented and brilliant individuals throughout my career.
+My journey in technology has been diverse, with roles spanning across IT support, systems administration, IT consulting, and more recently, IT security and penetration testing.

-### My Career Journey
+### My Career Path

-- **Systems Administrator**: I started my career managing and maintaining IT infrastructure, ensuring systems ran smoothly and efficiently.
+- **Support Engineer**: I started my career as a support engineer at a large Swedish retailer, where I gained valuable experience troubleshooting technical issues and helping users resolve problems quickly and efficiently.

+- **Systems Administrator**: Moving into a systems administration role, I took on the responsibility of maintaining and optimizing IT infrastructure, with some network infrastructure work sprinkled in to keep things running smoothly.

-- **Head of IT Support**: As the head of IT support, I led a team dedicated to troubleshooting, resolving technical issues, and providing exceptional service across the organization.
+- **Head of IT Support**: In this leadership role, I managed a team of IT professionals, ensuring timely support, improving workflows, and keeping systems secure and operational for the business.

-- **IT Consultant for ERP Developer**: I worked as an IT consultant for an ERP developer, where I gained experience in system integration, troubleshooting, and customizing solutions for clients.
+- **IT Consultant for ERP Developer**: As an IT consultant for an ERP developer, I worked closely with clients to integrate and customize ERP systems, troubleshoot issues, and streamline business processes.

-- **Programming and Scripting**: Along the way, I picked up programming and scripting skills, automating tasks and enhancing workflows.
+- **Programming & Scripting**: Throughout my career, I’ve also dabbled in programming and scripting, automating repetitive tasks, developing internal tools, and improving overall productivity.

-### Transition to IT Security
+### Pivot to IT Security

-About a year ago, I pivoted into the world of **IT security**, focusing on **penetration testing** and **bug bounty hunting**.
-This transition has been incredibly exciting, as it allows me to use my problem-solving skills in new and creative ways while working to keep systems and data safe from emerging threats.
+About a year ago, I decided to pivot into **IT security**, on the **Read/Blue teaming (purple)** side of things, **bug bounty hunting**.
+This shift has been an exciting challenge, allowing me to use my deep technical knowledge to identify vulnerabilities and help organizations secure their systems from cyber threats.

 ### Outside of Work

-When I'm not immersed in technology, I enjoy spending quality time with my children, which keeps me grounded and inspired.
-I'm also passionate about game development and am currently working on a **2D game engine** in **Rust** during my spare time.
-It's a fun and challenging project that allows me to explore new concepts and improve my coding skills.
+When I’m not deep into the world of IT, I enjoy spending time with my children—keeping up with them is always an adventure!
+In addition, I’m working on a **2D game engine** in **Rust** in my spare time.
+It’s a fun side project that allows me to combine my interest for programming with my passion for game development.

 ---

-Feel free to reach out if you’d like to connect or collaborate on any projects!
+Feel free to connect with me if you’d like to chat about technology, security, game development, or anything in between!

 ---
 Yes, this is a ChatGPT thing...